 Performance outcomes Acceptable outcomes Compliance impacts: (i) within the site; (ii) on adjoining properties; (iii) to the street. frontage: (c) are imperviously sealed roofed and bunded, and contain a hose down area draining to Council's sewer network; (d) are of a sufficient size to accommodate bulk (skip) bins; (e) have appropriate access and sufficient on site manoeuvrability area for waste and recyclable material collection services Note - The Environmental performance code contains requirements for waste and recyclable material storage PO17 Development provides a secure storage area for each dwelling.
-AO17 A secure storage area for each dwelling: (a) is located to enable access by a motor vehicle or be near to vehicle parking; Complies with PO17 The proposal is for the material change of use of an existing self-contained Multiple Dwelling (tourist) units to a Multiple Dwelling Units to (b) has a minimum space of 3.5m2 per dwelling; (c) has a minimum height of 2 metres; (d) is weather proof; provide for permanent occupation.
-The Dwelling Units would have access to the storage facilities provided as part of the original development and would not require additional storage.
+AO17 A secure storage area for each dwelling: (a) is located to enable access by a motor vehicle or be near to vehicle parking; (b) has a minimum space of 3.5m2 per dwelling; (c) has a minimum height of 2 metres; (d) is weather proof; Complies with PO17 The proposal is for the material change of use of an existing self-contained Multiple Dwelling (Tourist) unit to a Multiple Dwelling Unit to provide for permanent occupation.
+The Dwelling Unit would have access to the storage facilities provided as part of the original development and would not require additional storage.

 Performance outcomes Acceptable outcomes Compliance (e) is lockable; (f) has immunity to the 1% AEP inundation event.
 Note - A cupboard within a unit will not satisfy this requirement Additional requirements for a Retirement facility PO18 Retirement facilities are located in areas which offer convenience to residents, and are designed to be compatible with the locality and surrounding area in which they are located.
 AO18 Retirement facilities are conveniently located in established areas close to public transport, shopping facilities and health care services.
-Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.
 PO19 Retirement facilities are designed to provide for the amenity and security of residents.
 AO19.1 The Retirement facility incorporates covered walkways wide enough to accommodate wheel chairs and ramps, and where necessary, provide on-site weather protection between all parts of the complex.
-Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.
 AO19.2 Not Applicable

 Performance outcomes Acceptable outcomes Compliance Internal pathways have firm, well drained and non-slip surfaces.
-The proposal relates to Multiple Dwelling Units.
+The proposal relates to Multiple Dwelling Unit.
 AO19.2 Security screens are provided to all dwelling units or residential rooms to ensure the safety and security of residents.
-Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.
 AO19.3 An illuminated sign and site map of the layout of the development is located near the main entrance to the facility.
-Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit.
 PO20 The internal layout of a Retirement facility and the location of the retirement facility allows for safe evacuation of residents in an emergency and provides emergency services to efficiently access AO20.1 The design of the Retirement facility ensures that external circulation and access and egress points on the site facilitate the evacuation of the site in an efficient manner.
-Not Applicable The proposal relates to Multiple Dwelling Units. the site.
-AO20.2 The site of a Retirement facility is not prone to Not Applicable The proposal relates to Multiple Dwelling Units.
+Not Applicable The proposal relates to Multiple Dwelling Unit. the site.
+AO20.2 The site of a Retirement facility is not prone to Not Applicable The proposal relates to Multiple Dwelling Unit.